 What can the product do for the users that other apps fail to do?

 The product features a merge of functionalities that three different application would offer.

 By quoting these points, the aim is to influence the users to try your services.
 Remember to offer value, else the users will never come back.

 The name of your application carries the potential of ranking the app in the top searches.
 Provided, you need to follow the hacks.
 Why not choose a name similar to the brand name that holds no copyright.
 A lot of app developers combine branded names with common searches to name their apps so that it could rank in the top search.
 For example, if you are working on a photography app you could combine the popular app name photo editor along with the names of some brands or any OS like Android to name it best photo editor app for Android.
 This increases the app discoverability chances.

 Your app is the ultimate way for you to create history.
 Try to give the best preview of the app to the users and don’t forget to work on basic app functionalities.
 The to-do list needs to include the following offerings:

-Creating preview trailer: make it captivating to gauge the users.
+Creating a preview trailer: make it captivating to gauge the users.